connor-brooks/ecosim/README.md

 ### What to change
 This is entirely down to personal preference, however, most people will only be concerned with two sections of the configuration: The general agent settings, and the agent DNA settings.

+### Enable logging
+In order to use the population/trait logger, change the `LOGGER_ENABLE` setting to `1`, recompile, and run:

+`./ecosim_with_log.sh`

+Note, python3 and matplotlib is required in order to plot logged data.

 ### List of config settings
 #### Main world settings
 * `DEV_AGENT_COUNT` - The amount of agents to spawn when the simulation runs